bannnn511/proglog2/README.md

     - Server replication using service discovery
     - Cordinate service using Raft for consensus algorithm
     - Loadbalance using GRPC resolver
-    - Start server locally using K8s and Helm
+    - Deploy server locally using K8s and Helm

 ## How to run this project?